 Indian lamb biryani recipe

-In celebration of National Curry Week and as we continue our theme of diabetes from around the world, here is a diabetes friendly Indian lamb biryani recipe.
-This delicious well balanced dish brings together a range of North Indian spices and can be altered to your preferred heat.
-This biryani dish is versatile and brings the taste of India to you.
+This lamb biryani recipe makes a delicious, well-balanced dish that brings together a range of North Indian spices and can be altered to your preferred heat.
+This is a versatile dish that brings the taste of India to you.

 - 150 ml fat free plain yogurt (3/5 c)